 No, you don’t have to learn all of that to a mastery level before you learn how to play, but getting the foundation will help immensely in the long run.

 You can find some websites or YouTube channels that give you bits and pieces of that, but a program I have used and recommended to friends is Guitar Tricks.
-I would encourage you to read my full Guitar Tricks review, but here are a few reasons I recommend Guitar Tricks:
+I would encourage you to read my full Guitar Tricks review, but here are a few reasons I recommend it:

 - The lessons, especially for beginner’s fundamentals are well thought out and presented making them surprisingly easy to follow.

 - You can go at your own pace.
 There’s no one there rushing you or holding you back.

 - The user interface is intuitive and easy to navigate.
 You can slow the instructional videos down, speed them up, pause them, or do whatever makes you feel good.
 (I should note that the app on the phone, from my experience, lacks some of the formatting and content provided on tablet or desktop.
 But don’t let that stop you because you have rights on all platforms once signed up.)